Ada-Developers-Academy/core-cs-fundamentals/hash-tables/using-hash-tables.md

 1. Create a hash table that maps every pair's first item to its second item
 1. Create an empty list to hold all symmetric pairs
-1. For each "first item"-"second item" pair in the hash table:
+1. Iterate over the pair list again to ensure we process pairs in order:
    1. Check the hash table if the symmetric pair exists:
       1. Take the current second item, and use it as a key in the hash table
-      1. If the hash table has the current second item as a key, check if its value is equal to the current key (current first item)
+   1. Look up the value of the current second item in the hash table, and check whether its value is equal to the current key (current first item)
       1. If it's equal, then there's a symmetric pair!
          1. Append it to our list of symmetric pairs
          1. Set the symmetric pair to `None` in the hash table so that the symmetric pair does not get duplicated in our final result